jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

  * **Single-tier shared cache**

-   All workers in your fleet communicate to a single, shared memcache (or memcache-like) service.
-The service might be a single memcache instance or a cluster of memcaches, but it works as a whole.
+   All workers in your fleet communicate to a single, shared Memcache (or Memcache-like) service.
+The service might be a single Memcache instance or a cluster of Memcaches, but it works as a whole.
 And if it fails, your entire system goes down.
 Ouch.

  * **Single-tier in-process cache**